-Exemplars are examples of best practice in which are designed to assist learners to increase their understanding of particular skills, content or knowledge in any given situation and articulate established criteria and standards in the new curriculum.
-By using exemplars, it is a way to clearly explain and realize the curriculum into teaching and learning practice that can easily understood and carry out by teachers.
+Exemplars are examples of best practice which are designed to assist learners to increase their understanding of particular skills, content or knowledge in a given situation and articulate established criteria and standards in the new curriculum.
+By using exemplars, it is a way to clearly explain and realize the curriculum into teaching and learning practice that can be understood and carried out by teachers.
 Exemplars are often used particularly during training or orientation courses in disseminating the curriculum.

 Exemplar 1: